 How to Move a Plant

-Prune them – Prune all your larger plants, with the exception of succulents and ferns.
-Pruning will both make for easier packing, and produce new growth.
+- Prune them – Prune all your larger plants, with the exception of succulents and ferns.
+Pruning will make for easier packing and produce new growth.

-Use your own vehicle – Always transport your plants in your own car, where you can control temperature and air flow.
-Moving vans can be stifling hot in the summer and freezing cold in the winter.
+- Use your own vehicle – Always transport your plants in your own car (or the truck cab), where you can control temperature and air flow.
+Moving trucks can be stifling hot in the summer and freezing cold in the winter.

-Prioritize your plants – Upon arriving, unpack your plants and get the, situated as soon as possible.
+- Prioritize your plants – Upon arriving, unpack your plants and get them situated or replanted as soon as possible.

 Return to: Specialty Moves